ibrahimmkhalid/ultralytics/docs/en/integrations/tflite.md

 If you encounter errors while exporting YOLO11 models to TFLite, common solutions include:

-- **Check package compatibility**: Ensure you're using compatible versions of Ultralytics and TensorFlow.
+- **Check package compatibility**: Ensure you're using compatible versions of SFDT_Ibrahim and TensorFlow.
 Refer to our [installation guide](../quickstart.md).
 - **Model support**: Verify that the specific YOLO11 model supports TFLite export by checking [here](../modes/export.md).

 For additional troubleshooting tips, visit our [Common Issues guide](../guides/yolo-common-issues.md).